 The Q Course

 After successfully completing the Special Forces Assessment and Selection Course, you will then be selected by an Army Special Forces instructor to attend the Q Course, or Special Forces Qualification Course (SFQC).
 Depending on your occupational specialty skill, this course could involve 6 months to as long as a year of training, with medical and communications courses taking even longer.

 Special Forces Soldiers in the Army conduct offensive raids, demolitions, intelligence, search and rescue and other missions from air, land or sea.
 For more information, check out the Special Forces Qualification Course section.

-wars in Iraq and Afghanistan have become an area of heavy use for
+The wars in Iraq and Afghanistan have become an area of heavy use for the Green Berets.